 If one wants to see more of Vietnam, Hoi An and Ho Chi Min are supposed to be the other highlights but more days are needed.

-How everyone could sit on their feet and chill out
+How everyone could squat on their feet and simply chill out.

 Tips & Useful info